glib-0/astro-supabase-ssr-oauth/README.md

     -   Even though Vercel exposes `VERCEL_URL` as a system environment variable, it does not seem to prefix it with `PUBLIC` for use by Astro.
 -   Redeploy after you change the environment variables.
 -   If you try to visit your deployment on another device, you'll need to disable _Vercel authentication_ under _Deployment Protection_ in the Settings

+### Auth issues with Vercel deployments

+-   If you've missed anything above, the provider redirect will not work and you'll either get redirected to your localhost or the index page.
+I think Google OAuth requires you to add your deployment URL (the `PUBLIC_VERCEL_URL`) to Authorized redirect URIs in your Google Cloud Console.

 ## 🚀 Good to go!